 Appoint such committees as needed (publicity, canteen, finance, and project committees).

-Jointly, with the Vice-Presidents, be in charge of rescheduling rained out games, making game schedules, and approving canteen schedules.
+Jointly, with the Vice-Presidents and Scheduling Committee, be in charge of rescheduling rained out games, making game schedules, and approving canteen schedules.

+Umpire Coordinator- will contact umpires if games are rained out and any other duty need with umpires (1st Vice President will help with this also)

 Engage in such activities as are normally performed by a President.

-Serve a two-year term as President.
+Serve a two-year term.

 The 1st Vice-President will: